- Introduction

 Mortgage lenders in Sudbury can be divided into three broad categories:

 A Lenders- Banks are referred to as A lenders.
-Criteria are often very stringent and narrow with borrowers routinely put through mortgage stress tests that require exemplary credit and substantial, easily demonstrated yearly-based incomes.
+Criteria are often very stringent and narrow, with borrowers routinely put through mortgage stress tests that require exemplary credit and substantial, easily demonstrated yearly-based incomes.

-B Lenders- Credit Unions and Trust Companies are referred to as B lenders.
+B Lenders- Credit unions and trust companies are referred to as B lenders.
 Although they are a little more lenient than banks, yearly proven income and credit scores above 550 remain a requirement for mortgage approval.

 C Lenders- Private lenders are referred to as C lenders.
 Private lenders can lend out mortgage funds on an individual basis or may be part of a group of private lenders.
 There are also mortgage brokers that specialize in lending out private mortgage loans.